Serenity Counselling & Living 2 Play

 Supervision

-Supervision is about creating a safe space where the supervisee lets themself share the experiences they have encountered with a client it is a collaborative exploration between Supervisor and Supervisee.
+Supervision is about creating a safe space where the supervisee can openly share their experiences with clients.
+It involves a collaborative exploration between the supervisor and the supervisee.

 The Seven Eyed Supervision Model

-I offer supervision for counsellors and psychotherapists focusing on the seven eyes or modes as they are sometimes called which encompass the client, the therapist, the supervisor, the relationships between therapist, client and supervisor, and the wider system.
-The normative, formative, and restorative functions of clinical supervision will be used as a conceptual framework along with The Seven Eyed Model (Hawkins & Shohet)
+I provide supervision for counsellors and psychotherapists, utilizing the Seven-Eyed Model, which examines various perspectives: the client, the therapist, the supervisor, the relationships between the therapist and the client, between the therapist and the supervisor, and the broader system at play.
+My approach is informed by the normative, formative, and restorative functions of clinical supervision, using these concepts as a framework alongside the Seven-Eyed Model (Hawkins & Shohet).

 What Is The Seven-Eyed Model of Supervision?